Option 1: Add a static recipientScenario: Jessica needs to receive every request that is made.

 Steps to add a dynamic recipient (that includes other info):

-- Add a Dropdown or Multiple choice question to your form.
+- Add a Dropdown, Multiple choice or Checkbox question to your form.

 - Add options that include the email addresses between < and > symbols.
 For example, if you need the request sent to a particular department, enter the department name followed by the recipient's email address between < and > symbols.
 Similarly, you could replace the department name with a person's name.
 The add-on will detect the < and > symbols and use the email address in between.